mcneel/developer.rhino3d.com/_guide_topics/opennurbs/latest_release_notes.md

 Rhino 5 SR6 saves extrusion object render meshes in *.3dm* files.
 The *11-July-2013* openNURBS toolkit reads and writes these meshes.
 If you are a developer using openNURBS to read and display *.3dm* files in viewer applications, handle extrusion objects (`ON_Extrusion`) the same way you handle polysurface objects (`ON_Brep`).

 Earlier versions of Rhino simply calculated extrusion object render meshes as needed.
-They did not save them in *.3dm* files.
-OpenNURBS toolkit users had to write their own extrusion object meshing code.
+They did not save them in *.3dm* files.  openNURBS toolkit users had to write their own extrusion object meshing code.

 ### Strings and Unicode